WhisperOne Logo

 Release / 2026-03-12

-What changed: - Windows users received the 1.0.12 wave with the bundled payload. - Included hotkey/start latency stabilization. - Included the Windows No Mic tooltip visibility fix.
+Historical note: - As of March 12, 2026, Windows users had received the 1.0.12 wave with the bundled payload. - This entry captures the release state at that moment and should not be read as current platform truth. - Included hotkey/start latency stabilization. - Included the Windows No Mic tooltip visibility fix.
 Technical details: - The release split covered 2026-03-10 through 2026-03-12. - 1.0.11 had already shipped to users on both targets. - The hotkey/start latency stabilization and Windows parity package remained local-only until this wave. - The version contract was raised to 1.0.12.
-Release status: - windows/x86_64 for 1.0.12: published. - darwin/aarch64 for 1.0.12: pending (requires build/publish from the macOS host).
+Release status at the time: - windows/x86_64 for 1.0.12: published. - darwin/aarch64 for 1.0.12: pending (requires build/publish from the macOS host).

 • 1.0.11 had already shipped to users on both targets.